wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 	**Note:** The help output also provides examples of commands that you can run to configure the component.

-4. Optional: To receive help output for a specific facet within a component, add the facet name after the component ID.
-See example [Help for the Port facet within the System component](#help-for-the-port-facet-within-the-system-component).
+4. Optional: To view help for a specific facet within a component, add the facet name after the component ID.
+See the example [Help for the Port facet within the System component](#help-for-the-port-facet-within-the-system-component).

 #### Examples